remrobem/bamazon/README.md

 1. Clone repository bamamzon from https://github.com/remrobem/bamazon
 1. Open a terminal session for the directory where the application was cloned to
 1. run *npm install* to install the dependancies
-1. Use the *bamazaon.sql* file to create the databases in MySQL and *bamazon_seed.sql* to create an initial set of data
+1. Use the *bamazaon.sql* file to create the databases in MySQL
+1. Use the *bamazon_seed.sql* to create an initial set of data in MySQL
+1. Use the *user_privileges.sql* file to create the users used by the application to connect to the MySQL database

 ## Use